agamvrinos/WDM-Spring-microservices/README.md

 #### Consistency (SAGA-like) ####
 The consistency of our system is based on the SAGA pattern of compensating actions upon failure.
-However, since the communication is synchronous due to the RESTful nature of our services the only way  compensation action will be initiated is when a user does not hve enough credit.
+However, since the communication is synchronous due to the RESTful nature of our services the only way compensation action will be initiated is when a user does not have enough credit.
-In that case the compensating action will be to add the items that we subtracted back to the stock.
+In that case the compensating action will be to add the items that were subtracted back to the stock.

 #### Machine failures (journaling) ####
 The way we decided to solve the case of machine failures is by journaling.
 Namely, we record every operation that happens on the database.
-In case of a failure if a transaction cannot be completed then the system will either restore the the records back to their original state or try again since we assume that if a microservice instance fails another one will take its place almost instantly.
+In case of a failure, if a transaction cannot be completed then the system will either restore the records back to their original state or try again since we assume that if a microservice instance fails another one will take its place almost instantly.
 In that case we do not rollback but check if the changes have already been made in the database so, we do not do them again.